canonical/pebble/README.md

 * `tcp`: opening the given TCP port must be successful
 * `exec`: executing the specified command must yield a zero exit code

 Checks are configured in the layer configuration using the top-level field `checks`.
-Below is an example layer showing the three different types of checks:
+Full details are given in the [layer specification](#layer-specification), but below is an example layer showing the three different types of checks:

 ```
 checks: